kocvara/MISDP/README.txt

 4. WHAT SHOULD BE CHANGED MANUALLY

-Some parameters, such as \gamma or \lambdamin are different for each example (see the article).
+Some parameters, such as 'gamma' or 'lambdamin' are different for each example (see the article).
 These must be changed manually in the respective minvol*.m file